Back to Blog

 The same workflow applies to every piece of your application, not just your resume.

-Cover letters are actually harder to write with AI without getting caught, because they require specific knowledge about the company and role that AI tends to generalize.
+Cover letters are actually harder to write convincingly with AI, because they require specific knowledge about the company and role that AI tends to generalize.
 Use AI to structure your letter, but make sure every paragraph contains something specific to the company you're applying to.

 Portfolio descriptions, email introductions, and follow-up messages — anywhere you're writing professionally, the same principles apply.
-Draft with AI, clean the watermarks, personalize the content, and review the final version.
+Draft with AI, clean up any invisible characters, personalize the content in your own words, and review the final version.

 Pre-Submission Checklist